 10 January 2018Connected Learning: Expanding higher education access for refugees

-The INEE Tech Task Team, together with UNHCR and members of the Connected Learning in Crises Consortium, invite you to explore innovative higher education programming for refugees, through an interactive webinar.
+On 18 January 2018, the INEE Tech Task Team, together with UNHCR and members of the Connected Learning in Crises Consortium, explored innovative higher education programming for refugees through an interactive webinar.

 15 April 2017

 By Susan Raqib, Associate in the Children’s Rights Division at Human Rights Watch

 “Now that I can’t go to school, it’s a tough situation,” 16-year-old Rasha told Human Rights Watch.
 “When I picture my future, I see nothing.”
 Rasha fled from Syria to Turkey in August 2013,